MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 ---

 This application is a web application and should be compatible on every operating system to touch a wider range of clients/mourners.
-Moreover, the application would be accessible only for computers as tablets and smartphone aren't relevant enough to fulfill this kind of procedure.
+Moreover, the application would be accessible only for computers as tablets and smartphones aren't relevant enough to fulfill this kind of procedure.

-In other words, AfterWords should be usable on every operating system, chrome, mozilla firefox, and google.
+In other words, AfterWords should be usable on every operating system, Google Chrome, Mozilla Firefox, and Google.
 It would be responsible on the following screen sizes:

 - 1920×1080px,
 - 1366×768px,